Pat Beckford

 Patricia J. Beckford (born 6 August 1965) is an English former sprinter.
 She represented Great Britain in the women's 400 metres at the 1988 Seoul Olympics, and won a bronze medal in the 4 × 400 metres relay at the 1990 European Championships.

-Career
+Biography

 Born in Wolverhampton, Beckford was a member of the Wolverhampton & Bilston Athletics Club.
-She finished third behind Kathy Cook and Georgina Oladapo in the 200 metres at the 1985 AAA Championships in 23.74 secs.
+She finished third behind Kathy Cook and Georgina Oladapo in the 200 metres at the 1985 WAAA Championships in 23.74 secs.